jmiquis/TFG-DDD-Theoretical/docs/repositories.md

 }
 ```

-- Later, in domain 🟢 layer, you have to instantiate that interface in ordfer to tell the app **HOW** to accomplish the task of each method.
+- Later, in domain 🟢 layer, you have to implement the interface in order to _tell_ the app **HOW** to accomplish the task of each method.
 Is in this layer where SQL commands, transactions, MongoDB... may appear.
 Nowhere else.

 ```